adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 6. If you know a function or value is dangerous (spoofable, etc.), put that in your documentation for it in big red letters.
 Don't just coyly hint at it.
 (See: Azure, etc.)

 7. Good specifications (i.e., RFCs) should tell you how to consume a value, not just how to produce it.
 And if there are different ways to consume that value that make sense in different situations, it should give you the necessary information -- with sufficient clarity -- to help you make that choice.
 A reference implementation would also help.
+[2022-03-24: I [wrote a library](https://github.com/realclientip/realclientip-go) that I hope will become that reference implementation.]

 8. Inconsistency in security implementations is bad.
 Pick a tool or cloud service that I didn't cover here to check for XFF behaviour.
 Can you guess beforehand what you'll find with any certainty?
 You can't, and that's bad.